706f6c6c7578/adiantum/README.md

 For each encrypted message a new nonce has to be used.

-Nonces should be at least 12 bytes in size.
+Nonces should be at least 12 (hex) bytes in size.

 A keyfile must be 32 hex bytes in size.